Ratios of jet and hadron spectra at LHC energies: measuring high-$p_T$ suppression without a $pp$ reference: Interpolation of experimental data

-In our default model we consider the ideal case that all systematic uncertainties apart from the luminosity uncertainty can be cancelled in the ratio between energies, so the uncorrelated uncertainty is only statistical.
-For comparison we also consider the case that all non-luminosity systematic uncertainties are fully uncorrelated and add them in quadrature to the statistical uncertainties.
+In the first case, we consider that all systematic uncertainties apart from the luminosity uncertainty cancel in the ratio between energies, so the uncorrelated uncertainty is only statistical.
+For comparison we also consider the opposite limit that all non-luminosity systematic uncertainties are fully uncorrelated and add them in quadrature to the statistical uncertainties.
+We expect that these two scenarios bracket the actual covariance matrix of experimental uncertainties, which, we hope, will be provided with future measurements.

 The high-$p_T$ differential cross-section of hadrons or jets can be approximated by a power of $\sqrt{s}$ times a function of the dimensionless variable $x_T = 2 p_T/\sqrt{s}$ \cite{Brodsky:1973kr,Sivers:1975dg,ATLAS:2013pbc}.
 We therefore perform global fits of either hadron or jet spectra using one of nine fitting formulas of the form